sptr11/premiumservice/README.md

-# `premiumservice` API
+# `premiumservice`

 ## Goal
-`premiumservice` is a web API designed to enhance customer support workflows by integrating with SupportBee and Stripe.
+`premiumservice` is a web app designed to enhance customer support workflows by integrating with SupportBee and Stripe.
 It prioritizes support for paying customers automatically.

 ## Functionality